aachalgahalod/Basic-Banking-System/README.md

 # Basic-Banking-System
-Implementation of basic banking project using HTML, CSS and Javascript.
+I have completed the project under the spark forundation internship.
+The project is made using HTML, CSS and Javascript.
+This project stores the list of customers and also allows to transfer money among the available customers.